 Plus, you also get recommendations around additional pieces of training to dive deeper into some of the specific areas where you’re most likely to need more help.

-You also get access to a Q&A vault which essentially covers Frequently Asked Questions for all the course modules and some of the bonus sections.
+You also get access to a Q&A vault that covers Frequently Asked Questions for all the course modules and some of the bonus sections.

 Plus, the Q&A vault also covers additional topics like membership sites, what to do after your first launch, as well as a miscellaneous section.

-In terms of content, this has to be the most comprehensive online program that I have seen till date and believe me, I have seen hundreds of six-figure and seven-figure programs.
+This has to be the most comprehensive online program in terms of content I have seen to date.
+And I have seen hundreds of high-ticket courses.

 Amy is offering some really cool bonuses when you buy the program.
-However, the one bonus which needs to be mentioned here specifically is the weekly live Q&A sessions with Amy.
+However, the one bonus that needs to be mentioned here is the weekly live Q&A sessions with Amy.

-The biggest highlight of this course is going to be the opportunity to engage with Amy Porterfield in 4 Q&A sessions every week, for the entire 12-week duration of the course in a Private Facebook Group.
+The biggest highlight of this course is the opportunity to engage with Amy Porterfield in four Q&A sessions every week for the entire 12-week duration of the course in a Private Facebook Group.

-If you want to learn more about what’s included in the Digital Course Academy, click on the button below to go to their sales page where you’ll find more details.
-On top of that, you’ll be eligible to get my exclusive bonuses which are mentioned at the bottom of this page.
+If you want to learn more about what’s included in the Digital Course Academy, click on the button below to go to their sales page, where you’ll find more details.
+On top of that, you’ll be eligible to get my exclusive bonuses mentioned at the bottom of this page.

-How Digital Course Academy is Different from Other Courses in the Niche?
+How Is Digital Course Academy Different From Other Courses?

-While there are many things which work for the Digital Course Academy, here is a list of things I like most about it and I think separate DCA from other programs.
+While many things work for the Digital Course Academy, here is a list of things I like most about it and I think separate DCA from other programs.

 1. Exceptional Level of Detail in Content

 The DCA content is extremely well structured.
-Plus, the entire course is broken down into tiny steps which makes it easy for you to achieve small wins quickly.
+Plus, the entire course is broken down into tiny steps, making it easy for you to achieve small wins quickly.

 Even though the course covers a fairly broad topic, the program includes a surprising level of detail for every little step.

-To be honest, I have not seen another program for course creators which is even half as thorough and well-planned as DCA.
+To be honest, I have not seen another training for course creators which is even half as thorough and well-planned as DCA.

 2. Strong Focus on Marketing Through Webinar